wagtail/Willow/docs/guide/operations.rst

 ---------------

 To crop an image, call the :meth:`~Image.crop` method.
-This cuts the specified rect from the source image
+This cuts the specified rectangle from the source image.

-It takes a single argument, a four element sequence of integers representing the location of the left, top, right and bottom edges to cut out.
+It takes a single argument, a four element sequence of integers containing the location of the left, top, right and bottom edges to cut out.

-It returns a new :class:`~Image` object leaving the source image untouched.
+It returns a new :class:`~Image` object containing the cropped region.
+The original image is not modified.

 .. code-block:: python